Struggling to cook safely with dementia? You can make your kitchen much safer and avoid common accidents.

 Share on Your Site With This Code: <a href="https://www.grayingwithgrace.com/kitchen-safety-tips-for-seniors-with-dementia/"><img style="width:100%;" src="https://www.grayingwithgrace.com/wp-content/uploads/2023/05/Kitchen-Safety-for-Dementia-infographic.png"></a><br>Design by: <a href="https://www.grayingwithgrace.com">Graying With Grace</a>

 The kitchen is one of the most dangerous areas for people with dementia.
-Fortunately, you can make it safer with a few simple tips outlined above.
+Fortunately, you can make it safer for older adults with a few simple safety tips outlined above.